|

 my copy of Michael Pollan’s autobiographical A Place Of My Own, to

-renovations being the bane of the middle class, and allowed that he’d had enough of home improvement, and if anything absolutely had to be done, it would now be nothing more than the line of least resistance.
+inspire his own thinking about small buildings.
+But he just muttered darkly that renovations were the bane of the middle class, and allowed that he’d had enough of home improvement projects, and if anything absolutely had to be done, it would now be nothing more than the line of least resistance.
 After that the conversation quickly reverted to sports: how about those Canucks, anyway?

 |

-A cottage designed for the Halls by Hubert Savage |
+A cottage designed for the Halls |

 7. Finishing Touches